alx9r/StructuredResource/Docs/guidelines.md

 **Reason**

 This is to support binding of bulk parameters using objects.
-In particular, it supports passing the values of member variables of a `[DscResource()]` object as arguments to the function (e.g. `$this | Invoke-ProcessResource Set`).
+In particular, it supports passing the values of member variables of a `[DscResource()]` object as arguments to the function (e.g. `$this | Invoke-Resource Set`).

 ### [x] PR.8: No `Mode` public resource property

 **Reason**

-This is to avert confusion that might result when bulk-binding the values of a public resource properties to public resource parameters using the pipeline (e.g. `$this | Invoke-ProcessResource`).
-The correct value for `Mode` must be explicitly passed to the public resource function (e.g. "`Test`" in `Invoke-ProcessResource Test`) on each invocation of the `Set()` and `Test()` methods.
+This is to avert confusion that might result when bulk-binding the values of a public resource properties to public resource parameters using the pipeline (e.g. `$this | Invoke-Resource`).
+The correct value for `Mode` must be explicitly passed to the public resource function (e.g. "`Test`" in `Invoke-Resource Test`) on each invocation of the `Set()` and `Test()` methods.
 The existence of a `Mode` property probably indicates an error.
 That is, a resource author is probably incorrectly expecting `Mode` to be passed from a public resource property by the pipeline.

 ### [x] PR.9: Each public resource parameter is statically-typed.